jagaudin/autorobot/docs/source/constants.rst

-  The most-often used enums are imported at the top-level of the autorobot package for convenience, making them available as ``autorobot.ROType`` for example.
+  The most-often used enums are imported at the top-level of the autorobot package for convenience, making them available as ``autorobot.RProjType`` for example.
 Of course, these enums are also available as attributes of the ``constants`` submodule.
 By contrast, the less commonly used enums do not have top-level shortcuts and need to be imported from the ``constants`` submodule.